 All purchasing activities conducted on behalf of the University and the MFA, whether performed by P2P or any other employee, must be in compliance with the following ethical standards:

 - Avoid the intent and appearance of unethical or compromising practice in relationships, actions, and communications.

 - Refrain from soliciting or accepting money, loans, credits, or prejudicial discounts, and the acceptance of gifts, entertainment, favors or services from present or potential suppliers, which might influence, or appear to influence procurement decisions.
-Supplier paid site visits or training for university employees are not permitted unless stipulated as part of a formal supplier contract that was reviewed and approved by Procurement.
+Supplier paid site visits or training for employees are not permitted unless stipulated as part of a formal supplier contract that was reviewed and approved by P2P.

 - Know and obey the letter and spirit of laws governing the procurement function and remain alert to the legal ramifications of purchasing decisions.

 - Demonstrate support for socially responsible purchasing to include economic inclusion initiatives and sustainable purchasing programs.

 - Do not use Procure-to-Pay systems for personal purchases, or use the enterprise’s buying power for personal benefit.

 - Conduct international procurement in accordance with the laws, customs, and practices of foreign countries, consistent with United States laws, the enterprise's financial policies and procedures and the above ethical standards.